 Other Things to See and Do in Medellín

 This is the most popular tour in Medellín.
-Comuna 13 is one of the most vibrant and colorful of all of the communas in Medellín, thanks to the street art you will find everywhere.
-It was one of the most dangerous in the city but became a hotspot because of their inspired outdoor escalators and public cable cars.
-The area is a testament to urban renovation.
-A tour will cost around 80,000 COP ($20 USD), although you can wander here on your own too.
+Comuna 13 is one of the most vibrant and colorful of all of the comunas in Medellín, thanks to the street art you see everywhere.
+Previously, this was one of the most dangerous areas in the city but became a popular hotspot thanks to its outdoor escalators and public cable cars.
+A tour costs anything from 30,000-90,000 COP.
+There are some free tours too, or you can wander here on your own.
 It’s safe during the day but don’t wander around on your own at night.

 2. Visit the Memory House Museum

 Skip the controversial Pablo Escobar tour and visit the Museo Casa Memoria instead.
 This museum beautifully and sensitively captures the stories and memories from the armed conflict.
-You may notice that in general Colombians don’t want to talk about the “troubles” — they prefer to look forward instead, so it can be hard to understand what the average Colombian lived through.
-Here they share stories of real people, and it will give you insight into what life was really like living in the most dangerous city in the world.
+Here they share stories of real people, and it gives you insight into what life was really like living in the most dangerous city in the world.
+You may notice that in general Colombians don’t want to talk about the “troubles” — they prefer to look forward instead, so it can be hard to understand what the average Colombian has lived through.
+This museum brings that difficult past to life so you can better understand the city and its people.
+Admission is free and they run tours in English on Tuesdays and Fridays.

 Located right in the center of the gringo hotspot of Poblado, this park is full of people all day and night.
 There are street vendors, food sellers, musicians, and people drinking well into the early hours of the morning.
-It’s a wonderful place to people watch and to experience the nightlife!
+It’s a good spot to people watch and hang out.

 4. Visit Pueblito Paisa

-It’s a little bit cheesy, but admission is free so if you find yourself with some spare time pay a visit to Pueblito Paisa (Little Town) at the top of Nutibarra Hill (Cerro Nutibarra).
-It is a replica of a typical turn-of-the-century Antioquia town and a great way to take a peek into Colombia’s past.
-Because it is located upon one of the hills in the middle of the Aburrá Valley, it offers sweeping views of Medellín and the surrounding area.
+It’s a little bit cheesy, but admission is free so if you find yourself with some spare time visit Nutibarra Hill (Cerro Nutibarra).
+Here you’ll find a replica of a typical turn-of-the-century Antioquia town.
+It’s a fun way to peek into Colombia’s past.
+Because it is located upon one of the hills in the middle of the Aburrá Valley, it offers sweeping views of Medellín and the surrounding area too.

 5. Dance the night away on a Chiva